nicholaswilde/recipes/docs/breakfast/yeasted-doughnuts-with-chocolate-frosting.md

 ### Step 1

-FOR THE DOUGHNUTS: Stir all-purpose flour, sugar, and instant yeast together in bowl of stand mixer.
+Stir all-purpose flour, sugar, and instant yeast together in bowl of stand mixer.
 Add milk and egg and mix with rubber spatula until all ingredients are moistened.
 Fit stand mixer with dough hook and mix on medium-low speed until cohesive mass forms, about 2 minutes, scraping down bowl if necessary.
 Cover bowl with plastic wrap and let stand for 20 minutes.

 ### Step 2